-\paragraph{A.2.1 Local robustness certificate} In this part, we use the local robustness certificate in \cite{weng2018evaluating} to show an expression for local robustness certificate consisting of a gap function in model output and a local Lipschitz constant.
-The first lemma formally defines Lipschitz continuity and the second lemme introduces the the local robustness certificate in \cite{weng2018evaluating}.
+In this part, we use the local robustness certificate in \citep{weng2018evaluating} to show an expression for local robustness certificate consisting of a gap function in model output and a local Lipschitz constant.
+The first lemma formally defines Lipschitz continuity and the second lemme introduces the the local robustness certificate in \citep{weng2018evaluating}.

-\begin{lemma}[Lipschitz continuity in Gradient Form (\cite{paulavivcius2006analysis})] Let $\textbf{S} \subset \textbf{R}^d$ be a convex bound closed set and let $f:\textbf{S} \rightarrow \textbf{R}$ be a continuously differentiable function on an open set containing $\textbf{S}$.
+\begin{lemma}[Lipschitz continuity in Gradient Form (\citep{paulavivcius2006analysis})] Let $\textbf{S} \subset \textbf{R}^d$ be a convex bound closed set and let $f:\textbf{S} \rightarrow \textbf{R}$ be a continuously differentiable function on an open set containing $\textbf{S}$.
 Then $f$ is a Lipschitz continuous function if the following inequality holds for any $x,y \in \textbf{S}$ :

 where $L_q =\max_{x\in \textbf{S}}{{\left \|\nabla f(x) \right\|}_q :} $ is the corresponding Lipschitz constant, and $\nabla f(x)=(\frac{\partial f}{\partial x_1},...\frac{\partial f}{\partial x_d})^\top$ is the gradient of the function f(x), and $1/q+1/p=1$, $p \geq 1, q \leq \infty$. \end{lemma} We say $f$ is $L_q$-continuous in $\mathcal{L}_p$ norm if \eqref{eq_dummy9} is satisfied.